-With lockdowns, work from home and everything in between, our sleep schedule since the past 1 year has certainly changed.
-Some of you might have even faced disturbed sleep or worse – insomnia.
-And the lack of sleep contributes to issues such as indigestion, acidity and even mental health issues such as anxiety and depression.
+Lack of quality sleep can contribute to issues such as indigestion, acidity and even mental health issues such as anxiety and depression.
 Apart from practices like meditation, mindfulness, exercise and deep breathing techniques, even what you eat can impact your sleep.
 So if you’re aiming for a good night’s rest but are unable to achieve it, here are some eating habits you should avoid for a good night’s rest!

 Avoid These 5 Eating Habits Before You Sleep

-- Junk Food: like pizza, burgers have refined flours and simple sugars which take longer to digest, disturbing your digestive system at night causing disrupted sleep and because of their high sodium count, they can leave you feeling bloated, causing sleep-stealing discomfort.
+- Junk Food: Pizza, burgers and fries, etc. have refined flours and simple sugars which take longer to digest, disturbing your digestive system at night causing disrupted sleep.
+Because of their high sodium count, they can leave you feeling bloated, causing sleep-stealing discomfort.
 Also, you might feel thirstier after consuming junk food.
 Foods high in calories are digested slowly and may cause stomach upset, cramping, bloating or heartburn if eaten before bed.